 b.
 Grievances by a USGenWeb Project member against another USGenWeb Project member who is not located within the same State or Special project.

 c.
 Grievances by a USGenWeb Project member against another USGenWeb Project member located within the same State or Special Project when there is no local Grievance Procedure to follow in that State or Special Project.

 d.
 Grievances against the local grievance project of a State or Special Project having its own member-approved process for resolving grievances.

-1. The Grievance Committee is limited to reviewing the determination made by the local grievance process and entering a determination whether the local procedures for the grievance process were followed within that State or Special Project.
+1. The Grievance Committee is limited to a finding as to whether the local procedures for the grievance process were followed within that State or Special Project.
 The Grievance Committee will not re-hear the complaint once it has been handled at the local level.

 e.
 Other specific grievances on a case-by-case basis when there may not be a reasonable alternative at the local level for resolution of the dispute, solely at the discretion of the Grievance Committee as a whole.